The most complete lovebird genetics calculator online. Predict offspring for any pairing, Opaline, Aqua, Parblue, Pale Fallow, Ino, Cinnamon and more.

 Because every lovebird has exactly two alleles at the blue color locus, one inherited from each parent.
 A visually Green bird must have at least one Green (G) allele to show green coloring.
 That leaves only one remaining slot.
 That slot can hold G (pure green), B1 (split Blue 1), B2 (split Blue 2), or A (split Aqua), but only one of them.
 If both slots were taken by two different blue alleles, for example B1 and B2, the bird would no longer be visually Green.
 It would instead be a Parblue (B1B2), Aqua B1, or Aqua B2.
 So a Green split can only ever carry one hidden blue gene at a time.
 This is why the calculator only allows one blue split selection for Green base birds.

 The Aqua gene (A) is a separate allele in the Blue locus.
 Aqua B1 carries one Aqua and one Blue 1 allele.
 Aqua B2 carries Aqua and Blue 2.
-Aqua Homo carries two Aqua alleles, the purest form.
-Homo Aqua birds are rarer and typically command the highest market value among Aqua variants.
+Aqua Homo carries two Aqua alleles, the purest form and the rarest of the three Aqua forms.
 For a deeper read on the Aqua allele series, see Blue, Aqua and Turquoise mutations in lovebirds (OGVZW) ↗.

 Aqua B1, Aqua B2, and Aqua Homo each produce slightly different visual results when stacked with autosomal recessive mutations.
 Aqua B1 Pale Fallow shows a soft, washed greenish-aqua tone with noticeably reduced melanin.
 Aqua B2 Dilute produces a pastel, muted aqua that sits lighter than standard Aqua B2.
 Aqua Homo Ino creates a near-white bird with faint aqua undertones, one of the rarest visuals in the hobby.
 Because Aqua Homo carries two Aqua alleles, it always passes the Aqua gene to every offspring, making it the most consistent and predictable base for stacking with Pale Fallow, Dun Fallow, Dilute, or Ino.
 Aqua B1 and B2 variants will produce splits in some offspring depending on the pairing, so knowing your bird's exact Aqua type matters significantly when planning rare combination pairings.